iaBIH/synth-md/README.md

                 │       ├── cf_patients_all_32093.csv
                 │       ├── dmd_patients_all_55219.csv
                 │       └── scd_patients_all_100403.csv
+                ├── config: configueration files
-                ├── LICENSE.txt
+                │   ├── configUSA.json
+                │   └── RDsDataUSA.json
+                ├── datasets: All downloaded census and preprocessed files will be saved here │       ├── map: required for map charts ├── output: All generated datasets will be saved here when run the tool ├── LICENSE.txt
                 ├── README.md
                 ├── example.py: An example to shoe how to use the tool after installation